arcium-hq/examples/share_medical_records/README.md

 **What happens**:
 1. Your encrypted data enters MPC
-2. Data is decrypted **inside the secure MPC environment** (never exposed to any single party)
+2. Data is decrypted inside the MPC environment
 3. Data is re-encrypted using doctor's public key
 4. Re-encrypted data is emitted in event
 5. Only the doctor can decrypt (they have the private key)

-**Key insight**: The platform facilitates transfer but never sees plaintext.
-Data is "handed over" inside MPC.
+**Key insight**: Data is "handed over" inside MPC—re-encrypted from one key to another without intermediate plaintext exposure.

 ### Multi-field Encrypted Struct